bmaso/tensor-algebra/README.md

 If you are unfamiliar, read [this good explanation of 2-D convolution and cross-correlation in medical imaging](https://glassboxmedicine.com/2019/07/26/convolution-vs-cross-correlation/) by Rachel Draelos.

+Both operations are "embarrassingly parallel".
+Each element of the result is completely independent from all others.

 Imperative and functional implementations of these operations are fairly obvious.

 * An imperative implementation requires nested looping over the indexes of both